Bryan McGregor

+Bryan McGregor (born June 27, 1984) is a Canadian professional ice hockey player.

+Career

-Bryan McGregor (born June 27, 1984) is a British–Canadian professional ice hockey player.
-He played with HC Oceláři Třinec in the Czech Extraliga for parts of the 2010–11 and 2011–12 seasons.
+McGregor played with HC Oceláři Třinec in the Czech Extraliga for parts of the 2010–11 and 2011–12 seasons.
 In mid-October 2011, McGregor was acquired with cash by Energie Karlovy Vary for Petr Gřegořek.
 However, the trade was voided due to an injury McGregor sustained.